Pin it

 Step-by-Step Instructions

-- Check thoroughly for shell pieces
+- Prepare the Crab- Check thoroughly for shell pieces

 - Drain excess moisture